Vyral/jeff-wheatley/_posts/2019-04-05-alternate-approaches-to-getting-into-the-right-home.md

 What’s currently happening in and around our market?&nbsp;

 For one, **a Rockville property was recently inundated with a 28-offer scenario**; consequently, 27 buyers walked away frustrated and left with no option but to look elsewhere.
-Because of that, **today we’ll explore some alternate buyer strategies for finding homes with less competition.&nbsp;**

-<br>The three traditional methods homebuyers put into action are:&nbsp;
+Because of that, **today we’ll explore some alternate buyer strategies for finding homes with less competition.&nbsp;**<br><br>The three traditional methods homebuyers put into action are:&nbsp;

 1. **Discovering homes via the MLS**
 2. **Attending open houses&nbsp;**